Russia's war on Ukraine latest news: Kyiv faces lengthy power outages as winter sets in | Headlines

 Russia's war on Ukraine latest news: Kyiv faces lengthy power outages as winter sets in

-* Zelenskiy said half of the country's power capacity had been knocked out by Russian rockets. * As they head into a cold winter, residents of a bombed-out Ukrainian village say they appreciate a warm bath in a mural painted by graffiti artist Banksy.
+* Zelenskiy said half of the country's power capacity had been knocked out by Russian rockets. * The Kremlin said no substantive progress had been made towards creating a security zone around Zaporizhzhia nuclear power plant in southern Ukraine, once again accusing Kyiv of shelling at the plant and risking a nuclear incident.

 Ukrainians braced for a winter with little or no power in several areas including Kyiv where temperatures have already dropped below freezing as relentless Russian strikes crippled half of the country's energy capacity.
 President Volodymyr Zelenskiy urged residents of Kyiv and several other areas to limit electricity use.
-LIFE IN UKRAINE
+POWER SUPPLIES

-* Ukrainians are most likely to live with blackouts at least until the end of March, the head of a major energy provider said. * Zelenskiy said half of the country's power capacity had been knocked out by Russian rockets.
+* The head of Ukraine's national power grid operator said the damage dealt to Ukrainian power generating facilities by Russian missile attacks was "colossal". * Zelenskiy said half of the country's power capacity had been knocked out by Russian rockets.

-* As they head into a cold winter, residents of a bombed-out Ukrainian village say they appreciate a warm bath in a mural painted by graffiti artist Banksy.
-The mural shows a man scrubbing his back in a bathtub.
+* Moscow and Kyiv both blamed the other for the shelling of the facility.
 CONFLICT

-* Zelenskiy urged NATO members on Monday to guarantee the protection of Ukraine's nuclear plants from Russian sabotage. * Moscow and Kyiv both blamed the other for the shelling of the facility.

-* Russia's leading war hawks rallied behind the decision for Moscow's forces to retreat from the Ukrainian city of Kherson this month, but the commander who argued in favour of the move is now under growing pressure to prove it was worth it. * The Kremlin said it was not discussing calling up more Russian soldiers to fight in Ukraine through a second round of mobilisation.

-WAR CRIMES ACCUSATIONS * Ukrainian police and prosecutors have identified four places in Kherson where they suspect Russian forces tortured people before abandoning the city, the prosecutor general's office said.
+* Battles continued to rage in the east, where Russia has sent some of the forces it moved following its withdrawal from around Kherson city in the south, pressing an offensive of its own along a stretch of frontline west of the city of Donetsk held by its proxies since 2014. * "The enemy does not stop shelling the positions of our troops and settlements near the contact line (in the Donetsk region)," the General Staff of the Ukrainian Armed Forces said.

+* Russian shelling hit a humanitarian aid distribution centre in the town of Orihiv in southeastern Ukraine, killing a volunteer and wounding two women, the regional governor said. * Reuters could not independently verify the battlefield accounts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)